 Mumbai’s iconic Chhatrapati Shivaji Terminus that sees more than three million people rush through its portals every day, witnessed a different sort of enthusiasm on May 30, 2017.
 Salaam Bombay Foundation in association with Rotary Club of Bombay joined hands to celebrate World No Tobacco Day in the heritage railway terminus.
 On this day, a series of multifarious events were organized that included activities like rangoli competition, poster exhibition, mock-up TV quiz show and street play.

-The venue was adorned with beautiful rangolis carrying effective anti-tobacco messages by the students of Salaam Bombay Foundation's Super Army Programme.
+The venue was adorned with beautiful rangolis carrying effective anti-tobacco messages by the students of Salaam Bombay Foundation's Preventive Health Programme Programme.
 A street play on the health hazards of tobacco halted the audience in their tracks.
-The children made the event extremely interactive by choosing a medium that everyone loves – an entertaining quiz show where correct answers were rewarded with a silver coin.
+The adolescents made the event extremely interactive by choosing a medium that everyone loves – an entertaining quiz show where correct answers were rewarded with a silver coin.
 Impressive posters bearing strong communication on the theme made by our students added colour to the event.

 The World Health Organization celebrates May 31 each year as World No Tobacco Day and it is marked worldwide with a series of marches, exhibitions and awareness activities.
 Each year, the WHO selects a theme for the day and this year’s theme was ‘Tobacco – a threat to development’.